Dennis Martínez: Trade and Montreal Expos (1986–1993)

-1993 was his final season with the Expos.
+Martínez played his final season with the Expos in 1993.
 He went 15–9 with a 3.85 ERA in 35 games, having two complete games along one save in 224 2/3 innings.
 He struck out 138 batters while walking 64 batters.
 On the field, he made 17 putouts, 46 assists, one error and one double play for a .984 fielding percentage.
 On June 18, Martínez received his 200th win.
-Pitching in Montreal against the Atlanta Braves, he threw eight innings while allowing one run of four hits with three walks and seven strikeouts as the Expos won 2–1.
+Pitching in Montreal against the Atlanta Braves, he threw eight innings while allowing one run, four hits, and three walks with seven strikeouts as the Expos won 2–1.
 On September 28, Martínez won his 100th game for the Expos, doing so against the Florida Marlins at Joe Robbie Stadium.
 Martínez threw 7 2/3 innings while allowing two runs on four hits with six strikeouts and one walk on 105 pitches, but the Expos held on to win with John Wetteland throwing a 1.1 inning save to preserve the 3–2 win for the Expos.
 In August, the Expos put him on waivers.
-Three teams put a claim on him, the Atlanta Braves, the San Francisco Giants, and the Philadelphia Phillies, with the Braves doing so in order to try and stop him going to the Giants.
-The Expos were only willing to let him go to the Braves if they included a player that the team wanted in order to give up Martínez.
+Three teams put a claim on him: the Atlanta Braves, the San Francisco Giants, and the Philadelphia Phillies, with the Braves doing so to try and stop him going to the Giants.
+The Expos were only willing to let him go to the Braves if they included a player that the team wanted to give up Martínez.
 However, he used his 10–and–5 rights privilege to veto a trade.
-The team finished 94–68 that year, the best record during Martínez's tenure with the club, although they finished three games back of the Philadelphia Phillies.
-With the win, he became the seventh pitcher with at least 100 wins in both the American and National leagues, joining Jim Bunning, Ferguson Jenkins, Al Orth, Gaylord Perry, Nolan Ryan and Cy Young; since Martínez, Kevin Brown and Randy Johnson have joined him on the list.
+The team finished 94–68 that year, the best record during Martínez's tenure with the club, although they finished three games back of the Philadelphia Phillies for the National League East division title.
+With the win, he became the seventh pitcher with at least 100 wins in both the American and National Leagues, joining Jim Bunning, Ferguson Jenkins, Al Orth, Gaylord Perry, Nolan Ryan, and Cy Young; since Martínez, Kevin Brown and Randy Johnson have joined him on the list.
 Martínez finished his career in the top ten of numerous categories for the franchise, such as wins (2nd behind Steve Rogers), ERA (5th being Tim Burke), innings pitched (2nd behind Rogers), and strikeouts (6th behind Rogers).